Souryadeep0325/new_demo_app/README.md

 WebView: Allows users to view articles within the app.
 URL Launcher: Provides the option to launch URLs in an external web browser.
 Asynchronous Network Requests: Fetches data from a news API.
+Theme Service: Icon added on the landing screen to toggle between dark and light theme